MohitPandey-Decode/Eda-Netflix-Data-Analysis/README.md

 # Eda-Netflix-Data-Analysis
 Exploratory Data Analysis of Netflix dataset using only Pandas and matplotlib .
 Visual insight on content type , release trends , ratings , and more.
 <br>

+## 📌 Project Highlights:
+- Performed EDA on Netflix dataset using Pandas and Matplotlib
+- Cleaned missing data and removed duplicates
+- Analyzed content type, country distribution, release trends, and ratings
+- Created visualizations to communicate key patterns and trends
+-
 # Netflix Dataset - Exploratory Data Analysis (EDA)
 This project focuses on performing Exploratory Data Analysis (EDA) on the Netflix dataset using Python libraries such as Pandas and Matplotlib.

 ## Key Insights: